 1. Use an online copyright service

-Some private services such as c-Site cost $19.95 (plus the mandatory $45 filing fee) for their standard application process, or you can select to pay $73.95 for their Express Application (which includes the mandatory $45 filing fee).
+Services such as c-Site cost $19.95 (plus the mandatory $45 filing fee) for their standard application process, or you can select to pay $73.95 for their Express Application (which includes the mandatory $45 filing fee).
 On the plus side, the Express Application service provides a live person who will review your work and application (within 24 hours).
 This way, you’ll avoid any problems that can cost you months of lost time by having to re-apply because you made a mistake — which I am personally aware of (more on that later).
 Bottom line: Both services do exactly what they promise.

 2. Do it yourself